Schema Migrations: The Zero-Downtime Pattern

 Why naive migrations break

-Expand-contract: every step backward-compatible; users see no change.
+- The fix.
+Expand-contract: every intermediate state backward-compatible; users see no change at any point.

 Four-stage expand-contract